 Enterprise Identity Unification (EIU)

-Another way Active Directory and Passport differ is how they can handle complex bulk merger challenges.
+Another way Cognito and Passport differ is how they can handle complex bulk merger challenges.
 In today’s fast-moving business world, companies merge with or acquire partners and competitors every day.
 It’s a difficult challenge to combine and manage the unique databases of users that each company brings into the system.
 This is the realm of EIU and presents many complex issues such as duplicate users, incomplete or conflicting data, and varying password schemas.

 Passport allows a parent company to create unique tenants to isolate distinct datasets while still providing a single user management system for the overall organization.
 It gives the administrators incremental control over how and when the information is merged, and can even engage the users to manage, filter, and unify their own profile data.